CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

     ![](../Images/aii92.png)

-1. Deployment may take aroud 12-15 minutes.
+1. Deployment may take around 12-15 minutes.
 Please wait until it completes.
 You can track the progress in the Notifications panel.

     ![](../Images/aii93.png)

-1. Once the deployemnt is completed, In Azure AI Foundry portal, in the navigation pane, in the My assets section, click on the **Models + endpoints (1)** twice.
+1. Once the deployment is completed, in the Azure AI Foundry portal, in the navigation pane, in the My assets section, click on the **Models + endpoints (1)** twice.
 Refresh the page.
-Make sure the **myendpointxxxxx** endopint is listed and in the **Succeeded (2)** state.
+Make sure the **myendpointxxxxx** endpoint is listed and in the **Succeeded (2)** state.
 Then select it **(3)**.

     ![](../Images/aii94.png)